 What are some books that can be read during Asian Heritage Month (and beyond)?

-Share stories that have Asian Canadians as main characters to ensure that students are exposed to a diversity of characters.
-The list below will give ideas on books to read.
+Share stories that have Asian Canadians as main characters.
+Expose students to a variety of stories and people.

 Picture Books that include Asian Heritage